GoogleCloudPlatform/python-docs-samples/appengine/flexible/tasks/README.md

     gcloud alpha tasks queues create-app-engine-queue my-appengine-queue

 Note: A newly created queue will route to the default App Engine service and version unless configured to do otherwise.
-Read the online help for the `create-app-engine-queue` or the `update-app-engine-queue` commands to learn about routing overrides for App Engine queues.

 ## Deploying the App Engine app